 In some patients with hyperthyroidism, eye symptoms may be prominent.
 They may have bulging of the eye ball, eye pain, discomfort, difficulty of eye movement, blurring of vision or double vision.
 If untreated it may result in loss of vision.

-If hyperthyroidism is not treated early, it may result in a life threatening condition called thyrotoxic storm.
+If hyperthyroidism is not treated early, it may result in a life-threatening condition called thyrotoxic storm.

 The most common cause of hyperthyroidism is Grave’s disease.
 In this condition your body produces an antibody which drives your thyroid to produce more thyroxine.
 Other causes include nodules in the thyroid gland, which may be single or multiple.
-A rare cause of hyperthyroidism is a pituitary tumor producing excessive TSH.
+A rare cause of hyperthyroidism is a pituitary tumour producing excessive TSH.
 Symptoms similar to hyperthyroidism may result from inflammation of the thyroid gland (thyroiditis) or excessive intake of thyroxine hormone.

 Hyperthyroidism is diagnosed by clinical examination followed by blood tests for T4 and TSH.
 In hyperthyroidism, T4 is elevated and TSH will be suppressed.
 In some cases, you doctor might ask for T3 levels or thyroid antibody levels.
 To differentiate between various causes of thyrotoxicosis and to decide on which treatment modality your need, a nuclear scan of the thyroid gland (Technetium99m or Iodine 131/125) may be asked for.
 TSH receptor antibodies can help in diagnosing the exact causes of hyperthyroidism.

 Once anti thyroid medications are started, you need regular monitoring.
 You may be asked to repeat blood test in 1-2 months and follow up with the doctor.
 Your doctor will adjust the dose of medication.
 In some patients, it may be possible to gradually decrease and stop the medications, resulting in remission of the disease.
 In others, the disease recurs and your doctor may advise you to consider alternate methods of therapy.